 In conjunction with those degrees, students can also opt to earn graduate certificates in:

-Our MPN concentration is designed to prepare master's students either for PhD research or to directly obtain engineering jobs in the broad semiconductor industry.
+Our Semiconductor Technology Track (SCT) is designed to prepare master's students either to engage in PhD research or to obtain engineering jobs in the broad semiconductor industry.

 Duke University also offers an interdisciplinary Master of Engineering (MEng) in Photonics and Optical Sciences featuring coursework in both ECE and the Duke Department of Biomedical Engineering.